sopra-fs23-group-37/server/contributions.md

 ## Carol

-1. Created Websocket Controller for the Game
+1. Created Websocket Controller for the Game - (https://github.com/sopra-fs23-group-37/server/issues/57)
-2. Added websocketjoin method to GameService to update player and game status when websocket is connected
+2. Added websocketjoin method to GameService to update player and game status when websocket is connected (https://github.com/sopra-fs23-group-37/server/issues/57)
-3. Created Websocket Configuration and updated necessary files
+3. Created Websocket Configuration and updated necessary files (https://github.com/sopra-fs23-group-37/server/issues/57)
-4. Created CreateGame page in the client with create Game button that calls REST API
+4. Created CreateGame page in the client with create Game button that calls REST API (https://github.com/sopra-fs23-group-37/server/issues/4)
-5. Created Lobby page in the client that connects to the websocket of a specific game by id and checks whether players are connected
+5. Created Lobby page in the client that connects to the websocket of a specific game by id and checks whether players are connected (https://github.com/sopra-fs23-group-37/server/issues/20)
+6. Wrote tests for all of the above

 ## Niels